kerryjiang/SuperSocket.Document/005-Some-Basic-Concepts-In-SuperSocket.md

         }
     }

-Then you will need to use a different method to create the SuperSocket host:
+Then you will need to use the PipelineFilterFactory after your create the SuperSocket host:

-    hostBuilder.UseSuperSocketWithFilterFactory<TextPackageInfo, MyFilterFactory>();
+    var host = SuperSocketHostBuilder.Create<StringPackageInfo>();
+    host.UsePipelineFilterFactory<MyFilterFactory>();